mrand/smart_meter_texas/README.md

 * unofficial api: https://github.com/cmulk/python_smartmetertx
 * unofficial api: https://github.com/grahamwetzler/smart-meter-texas

+### Home Assistant integration
+* Someone has been kind enough to create an integration, available starting in 0.115: https://rc.home-assistant.io/integrations/smart_meter_texas

 ### Home Assistant using Curl
 * official api: see the Curl examples in this repo
 * unofficial api: due to the token usage, probably easier to just use python